microsoftgraph/msgraph-training-changenotifications/demos/04-azure-eventhub-listener/README.md

 ### Step 1: Register your application

 Use the [Microsoft Application Registration Portal](https://aka.ms/appregistrations) to register your application with the Microsoft Microsoft Identity Platform.

 ![Application Registration](docs/register_app.png)
 **Note:** Make sure to set the right **Redirect URI** (`http://localhost`) and application type is **Mobile and desktop applications**.

+In the app's registration **Overview** screen, find and note the **Application (client) ID** and **Directory (tenant) ID**.
+You use this value in your app's configuration file(s) later in your code.

 ### Step 2: Set the MS Graph permissions

-Add the [delegated permissions](https://docs.microsoft.com/graph/permissions-reference#delegated-permissions-20) for `Directory.Read.All`.
+Add the [delegated permissions](https://docs.microsoft.com/graph/permissions-reference#delegated-permissions-20) for `Directory.Read.All`, `User.ReadWrite.All`.
 We advise you to register and use this sample on a Dev/Test tenant and not on your production tenant.

 ![Api Permissions](docs/api_permissions.png)